 – Do you think China is happy with Carrie Lam’s handling of the situation in Hong Kong?
 What will China do?

 It was her own initiative in pushing the legislation ahead.
-But during the whole process, we saw Chinese authorities and its agents everywhere.
+But during the whole process, we saw Chinese authorities and their agents everywhere.

 For example, we saw the foreign ministry and also other major Chinese officials responding to Hong Kong affairs.